Victor9955/website2/public/content/Ship.md

     <div style="flex: 1; padding: 0 15px; color: #fff;">
         <h2 style="font-size: 2rem; color: #007bff;">👾 Gameplay Architecture</h2>
         <p>
-            In this project I made the collision systems with two types of collision : Line to sphere and sphere to sphere.
+            In this project I made the collision systems with two types of collision : Line to sphere and sphere to sphere. and we had to write a full uml for the project
         </p>
     </div>
 </div>